SolidPIPe/retro-bridge/README.md

 I can't connect Retro-Bridge to my Wi-Fi, or my Wi-Fi connection is unstable:
 - Make sure you're connecting to a 2.4GHz Wi-Fi connection.
 The Pico 2 W does not support 5GHz Wi-Fi.
 - Use WPA2 (recommended) or WPA2/3 Mixed mode networks.
 Pure WPA3 networks are not recommended.
-- Check the signal strength on [Retro-Bridge Dashboard](http://retro-bridge.local/).
+- Check the signal strength on the [Retro-Bridge Dashboard](http://retro-bridge.local/).
 Move the device closer to your Wi-Fi access point and ensure no (metal) objects are surrounding the Pico.

 I can't load http://retro-bridge.local/:
 - Make sure mDNS is allowed on your network